WOMEN IN TECHNOLOGY

 Improving women’s representation in technology is essential to our nation’s infrastructure.
 WBC seeks to:

-- Decrease the female quit rate in the technology sector by 50% by 2030
+- Decrease the women quit rate in the technology sector by 50% by 2030

 - Ensure that women constitute 35% of all leadership positions by 2025, 15% of which are women of color